60frames/jestpack/README.md

 }
 ```

-Now you'll want to setup your Webpack test config to output the bundled tests in the same `testPathDirs` directory:
+Now you're ready to setup your Webpack config by first specifiying the output directory:

 ```js
 // webpack.config.js